 But, when corporations cannot attract well qualified, and skilled employees and cities cannot attract tourists, then the market shifts and results in lost earnings and fiscal instability.

-The cost of relocating organizations to gay friendly cities, where legal protections do exist for GLBT, might initially be a costly endeavor, but in recognizing a link between shifts in profit margins and a decline in employee retention rates, organizations are realizing that where they position their headquarters matters.
-If a company has all inclusive policies which raises the bar, both in terms of employee morale and in terms of recruitment, but have to risk losing opportunities in recruiting the best candidates for the job, isn’t it best that their shareholders, civic and corporate leaders speak out?
-Why when a city relies on the success of organizations, would it not offer protections and adopt all inclusive policies as a matter of Best Practices when its’ leaders step up and speak out?
+The cost of relocating organizations to gay-friendly cities, where legal protections do exist for GLBT, might initially be a costly endeavor, but in recognizing a link between shifts in profit margins and a decline in employee retention rates, organizations are realizing that where they position their headquarters matters.
+If a company has all-inclusive policies which raise the bar, both in terms of employee morale and in terms of recruitment but have to risk losing opportunities in recruiting the best candidates for the job, isn’t it best that their shareholders, civic and corporate leaders speak out?
+Why when a city relies on the success of organizations, would it not offer protections and adopt all-inclusive policies as a matter of Best Practices when its’ leaders step up and speak out?

 According to authors, Dr. Robert Brown and Ms. Ruth Washton, of Packaged Facts, a division of Market Research which conducts research of the Gay and Lesbian Market in collaboration with another Marketing firm, WiteckCombs Communications, GLBT consumers spent 660 billion dollars in goods and services.
 The projections for 2011 were set at $835 billion, a rounded 21% increase in four years.
 GLBT have spent a trillion in consumer spending.
 Their spending across the globe accounts for 6%. http://www.witeckcombs.com/research_insights/harris_interactive.html

 In fact, this number would be exponentially so many times more than this, if businesses global wide were gay-friendly.
 Could we venture to guesstimate?
 The researchers report that Sixty-six percent of GLBT consumers reported that they would purchase from gay-friendly businesses even if the unfriendly businesses offered lower prices and were convenient.

 So why do cities refuse to adopt bills which otherwise would provide legal protections against discrimination for GLBT, if this would improve their economy social standards?
 How do we get venture capital to flow from booming industries to industries in need of capital?